TheOdinProject/curriculum/new_org/ruby/advanced_building_blocks.md

     k.send :hello, "gentle readers"   #=> "Hello gentle readers"

 So simple, why should you care?
 Ruby lets you define new methods in runtime and this lets you call them dynamically (since the method name is no longer hardcoded).
 Keep that in your back pocket... you won't need it yet but it's great to know.

+### That's it!

+Another long summary section packed with information.
+Don't worry if it doesn't all stick right away...
+You will learn by building stuff and having that strange feeling that you should know a method to make your life easier.
+When that happens, you'll be back here to remind yourself what you've forgotten.

 ## Test Yourself